-Your Instagram feed looks more like a Google Image Search page about the search term “watch” than a typical Instagram feed with quotes, lifestyle pics, travel landscapes and interior design ideas.
+Your Instagram feed looks more like a Google Image Search page about the search term “watch” than a typical Instagram feed with quotes, lifestyle pics, travel landscapes, food or interior design ideas.

 I know, I’m not the best sponsor for your watch addiction… sorry!

 4. You Start To Love Watch Designs You Hated 3 Months Ago